Glossary of Publishing Terms

 Add-ons are features and services the author decides to include to enhance his book.

-1. Traditional publishers will normally not entertain add-on requests.
+1. Traditional publishers will usually not entertain add-on requests.

 3. DIYers can do anything they want.